 Discover a breathtaking and unspoilt fantasy land.

 There is perhaps nowhere in the world more enchanting, nor more naturally beautiful, than New Zealand.
-From the dramatic mountains and forested valleys to the majestic ice floes and glacial lakes and from dormant volcanoes to rolling vineyards, your camera has never been so busy.
-You may even recognise some of it from the Chronicles of Narnia as well as doubling as Middle Earth in The Lord of the Rings.
+From dramatic mountains and forested valleys to majestic ice floes and glacial lakes and from dormant volcanoes to rolling vineyards, this is a brilliant destination for everything including self-drives, cruises and round-the-world holidays.
+Your camera will never have been so busy, and you may even recognise some of the scenery from The Chronicles of Narnia films and as Middle Earth in The Lord of the Rings.